crob/tradebot_node/README.md

 ## Setup

--- npm install
+--npm install
--- make dev.db in root of project
+--make dev.db in root of project